BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 # Getting started

 At this point you are able to run the pipeline from within the current directory `pigx_sarscov2_ww`.
 Use `--help` to see the available options.
-Note that currently it is needed to set the shell variable `PIGX_UNINSTALLED` to any value.
+To ensure that PiGx uses files from the source directory set the shell variable `PIGX_UNINSTALLED` to any value.

 ```sh
 PIGX_UNINSTALLED=t ./pigx-sars-cov2-ww --help